DarjeelingLimited/bamazon/README.md

 ### Overview

-Bamazon is an app that takes in orders from customers and deplete stock from the store's inventory.
+Bamazon is an app that takes in orders from customers and depletes stock from the store's inventory.

 ## Repository